hankbao/libreboot/docs/bsd/openbsd.md

         kopenbsd -r sd0a (ahci0,openbsd1)/bsd
     }

+If your OpenBSD installation uses a GPT scheme, use the `gpt4` partition instead of `openbsd1`.

 The next time you boot, you'll see the old Grub menu for a few seconds, then you'll see the a new menu with only OpenBSD on the list.
 After 3 seconds OpenBSD will boot, or you can hit enter to boot.